-- 1) Two Research Ideas: Email a summary of two research ideas in PDF to me.
+- Two Research Ideas: Upload in Canvas a summary of two research ideas in PDF to me.
+The summary should include texts (max 3 pages of texts) along with a reference list, tables, and figures.
+It should contain the following six sections: - A) What is the research question? - B) Why is it interesting/important? - C) Data description - D) Estimation method (and a brief description of your model, if any, but not required) - E) Preliminary results - F) Contributions of your paper relative to previous studies (compare your paper to a few of the most key/relevant studies in the literature and explain why your study provides novel contributions). - 2) Summary of Preliminary Findings: Upload in Canvas a summary of the preliminary findings of your project in PDF to me.
 The summary should include texts (max 3 pages) along with a reference list, tables, and figures.
-It should contain the following six sections: - A) What is the research question? - B) Why is it interesting/important? - C) Data description - D) Estimation method (and a brief description of your model, if any, but not required) - E) Preliminary results - F) Contributions of your paper relative to previous studies (compare your paper to a few of the most key/relevant studies in the literature and explain why your study provides novel contributions). - 2) Summary of Preliminary Findings: Email a summary of the preliminary findings of your project in PDF to me.
-The summary should include texts (max 3 pages) along with a reference list, tables, and figures.
 It should contain all of the items A to F listed above.

-- 3) Final Presentation Slides (deadline: Noon on the day before the presentation day): Email me your slides in PDF.
-Your presentation will be 10-20 minutes (depending on class size for this year) with no interruptions followed by 5-minute Q&A. Your presentation needs to cover all of the items A to F listed above. - 4) Final Paper: Email me your final paper in PDF.
+- 3) Final Presentation Slides (deadline: Noon on the day before the presentation day): Upload in Canvas your slides in PDF.
+Your presentation will be 10-20 minutes (depending on class size for this year) with no interruptions followed by 5-minute Q&A. Your presentation needs to cover all of the items A to F listed above. - 4) Final Paper: Upload in Canvas your final paper in PDF.
 This should include texts (max 4 pages) along with a reference list, tables, and figures.
 Your paper needs to cover all of the items A to F listed above. - 9.
 Grading: The course grades will break out as follows:

-Presentation of assigned papers and active class discussion: 30%

-Weekly assignment submissions: 30%

-Research papers (two ideas, preliminary results, final proposal & presentation): 40%
+Presentation of assigned papers and active class discussion: 25% Weekly comments submissions: 25% Research papers (two ideas, preliminary results, final paper & presentation): 50%